azimw/RITHM/GetStarted.md

 ### Create a new Twitter user account

-> You must have a Twitter account to run the streamer if you don't already have an account use the link below to create one.
-If you do have an account I strongly recommend you create a seperate one unique to the streamer.
+> You must have a Twitter account to run the streamer.
+If you don't already have an account, use the link below to create one.
+I strongly recommend using an account one unique to the streamer.
 >
 >https://twitter.com/i/flow/signup?lang=en